matthewnewell/matthewnewell.github.io/about.md

 layout: general
 title: About
 ---
-Useful Web Service is where Matthew matures software experiments into products.
+Useful Web Service is where Matt matures software experiments into products.

 I focus on developing competencies to collect, parse, and present information.
 My site has some [learning resources](learn.html) to support my opinion on how best to do this.
 Some of these views include:

 * *Client Hardware:* I prefer MacBook Air.
 When I have to use Windows, I add Cygwin for access to UNIX and the open source universe.

 * *Development:* My text editor is Sublime with a tiny bit of vim.
 My shell is bash and I use git/hub for configuration management and collaboration.
 I process information with Ruby and Rails, blog with Octopress, and present text with Markdown as much as possible.
 I debug with pry and make things pretty with Bootstrap.
-I tinker with test driven development (TDD) and JavaScript and am infatuated with d3.js.
+I tinker with test driven development (TDD) and JavaScript and am infatuated by d3.js.

 * *Deployment:* I manage domains at NameCheap and deploy with Heroku.